-Scoliosis is an abnormal curvature of the spine.
+Scoliosis is a condition that causes the spine to curve either away from the middle or sideways, making it look like an “S” or a “C” rather than a straight line.
 Some cases are the result of poor muscle control or muscle weakness, traumatic spine or brain injuries, or neurological disorders.
 Other cases are present at birth and due to problems with spine development.
-But the cause of the most common type of scoliosis (idiopathic scoliosis) is not known.
-Fortunately, however, most scoliosis cases do not need to be treated.
-Your physician may merely recommend close monitoring of the condition to make sure it does not get worse.
+However, the cause of the most common type of scoliosis (idiopathic scoliosis) is not known.

 Although most scoliosis is diagnosed in children, it can occur in adults as well.
 Scoliosis is often unnoticeable in its early stages, so contact a Norton Leatherman Spine Center specialist if you believe you or your child might have scoliosis.